piyushmohan01/CycloFit-SEPM/README.md

   1. It would be something like `192.x.x.x:5000` (Make sure you're connected to the internet)

 - The app should now be working on your mobile device and you can ofcourse, use it now!
+- In order to let the app send password reset mails, turn on the permissions for less secure apps from your google account

 ## License : [MIT](https://github.com/piyushmohan01/CycloFit-SEPM/blob/master/LICENSE)
 > Permission is hereby granted, free of charge, to any person obtaining a copy